rubensworks/PhD-Thesis/content/introduction.md

     <br />In: *The Semantic Web: ESWC 2016 Satellite Events, Revised Selected Papers*.
 Springer, May 2016.

-In [](#generating) a mimicking algorithm (*PoDiGG*) is introduced for generating *realistic* evolving public transport data, so that it can be used to benchmark systems that work with evolving data.
+In [](#generating), a mimicking algorithm (*PoDiGG*) is introduced for generating *realistic* evolving public transport data, so that it can be used to benchmark systems that work with evolving data.
 This algorithm is based on established concepts for designing public transport networks, and takes into account population distributions for simulating the flow of vehicles.
 Next, in [](#storing), a storage architecture and querying algorithms are introduced for managing evolving data.
-It has been implemented as a system called *OSTRICH*, and extensive experimentation shows that this systems introduces a useful trade-off between storage size and querying efficiency for publishing evolving knowledge graphs on the Web.
+It has been implemented as a system called *OSTRICH*, and extensive experimentation shows that this system introduces a useful trade-off between storage size and querying efficiency for publishing evolving knowledge graphs on the Web.
-In [](#querying), A modular query engine called *Comunica* is introduced that is able to cope with the heterogeneity of data on the Web.
+In [](#querying), a modular query engine called *Comunica* is introduced that is able to cope with the heterogeneity of data on the Web.
 This engine has been designed to be highly flexible, so that it simplifies research within the query domain, where new query algorithms can for example be developed in a separate module, and plugged into the engine without much effort.
-In [](#querying-evolving), a low-cost publishing interface and accompanying querying algorithm (*TPF Query Streamer*) is introduced and evaluated to enable continous querying of *evolving* data with a low volatility.
+In [](#querying-evolving), a low-cost publishing interface and accompanying querying algorithm (*TPF Query Streamer*) is introduced and evaluated to enable continuous querying of *evolving* data with a low volatility.
 Finally, this work is concluded in [](#conclusions) and future research opportunities are discussed.